laravel/docs/sanctum.md

         return $user->createToken($request->device_name)->plainTextToken;
     });

-When the mobile device uses the token to make an API request to your application, it should pass the token in the `Authorization` header as a `Bearer` token.
+When the mobile application uses the token to make an API request to your application, it should pass the token in the `Authorization` header as a `Bearer` token.

 > {tip} When issuing tokens for a mobile application, you are also free to specify [token abilities](#token-abilities)

 <a name="protecting-mobile-api-routes"></a>
 ### Protecting Routes

-As previously documented, you may protect routes so that all incoming requests must be authenticated by attaching the `sanctum` authentication guard to the routes.
-Typically, you will attach this guard to the routes defined within your `routes/api.php` file:
+As previously documented, you may protect routes so that all incoming requests must be authenticated by attaching the `sanctum` authentication guard to the routes:

     Route::middleware('auth:sanctum')->get('/user', function (Request $request) {
         return $request->user();